Adldap2/Adldap2/docs/GETTING-STARTED.md

 #### Port

-> Note, the port is set automatically depending on the
+> Note, the port is set automatically depending on the configured
-> configured protocol, you, only change it if your AD server has a unique port.
+> protocol.
+You should only change it if your AD server has a unique port.

     $config->setPort(389);